 The Courier Mail reported on Friday that the system crashed shortly after being launched last Thursday, forcing hospital staff to resort to manually order supplies on credit cards and hoard stocks.

-The new system is the result of the department’s second attempt to replace its 20-year-old SAP ERP suite known as known as the finance and materials management information system (FAMMIS).
+The new system is the result of the department’s second attempt to replace its 20-year-old SAP ERP suite known as the finance and materials management information system (FAMMIS).

 An earlier effort to replace the system, which has been out of support for a decade, was aborted in 2014-15, and was replaced with the financial system renewal project (FSR) in December 2016.